ChristoffBo/dockup/CHANELOG.md

 ## latest (2026-02-01)
 Added full stack backups with their composes.
 Add network share in settings, and each stack can be set in its scheduler in the ui.
-Also added a new Backups tab where you can resotre from.
-NOW also if you have a second dockup you can go to the backups stab refresh the backups if same network share was mountes and transfer full stacks via a restore.
+Also added a new Backups tab where you can restore from.
+NOW also if you have a second dockup you can go to the backups tab refresh the backups if same network share was mounted and transfer full stacks via a restore.
 Please note if you have update your Dockup compose.
 Below how mine looks: